fish-shell/fish-shell/CONTRIBUTING.rst

 please make it optional with graceful failure if possible.
 Add any new dependencies to the README.rst under the *Running* and/or *Building* sections.

-This also goes for completion scripts and functions - if at all possible, they should only use POSIX-compatible invocations of any tools, and no superfluous dependencies.

-E.g. some completions deal with JSON data.
-In those it's preferable to use python to handle it, as opposed to ``jq``, because fish already optionally uses python elsewhere.
-(It also happens to be quite a bit *faster*)

 Linters
 -------